-Margot is a Swiss-American curator, cultural strategist and arts writer based in the United Kingdom.
+Margot is a Swiss-American curator based in the United Kingdom.

-She is the Curator at Superblue, a groundbreaking enterprise dedicated to producing, presenting, and engaging the public with experiential art.
+She is the Head of Curatorial at Superblue, a groundbreaking initiative dedicated to producing, presenting, and engaging the public with experiential art.
 She joined the company prior to its launch to foster artist relations and develop curatorial strategies for Superblue centres.
 She works closely with artists on special projects, and leads significant institutional and corporate partnerships with a focus on new artwork commissions.
-Clients include Meta Open Arts, Brookfield Properties, Emerson Collective, The Toledo Museum of Art, and The Mary M. Torggler Fine Arts Center, among others.

 She brings to these roles a decade of international experience in the creative industries, having previously held curatorial, editorial and marketing positions at Tate Modern (London), Lumen Art Projects (Global), Asia Now (Paris) and Tatler Asia (Hong Kong), among others.